 - Petty theft can happen anywhere, don’t leave valuables such as phones, cameras and purses unattended.

-- Try to dress modestly and leave your gold jewelry in your hotel’s safe, or better yet, at home.
+- Try to dress modestly and leave your gold jewellery in your hotel’s safe, or better yet, at home.

 - Travel with someone else or in groups.
 Stay away from sketchy areas!